egouldo/VEFMAP_VEG_Stage6/analysis/preregistration_template.md

 broadly defined in
 [2.2](#22-explain-critical-conceptual-design-decisions) and
 [2.4](#24-identify-predictor-and-response-variables) for the different variables proposed for the study.
-Plant richness data are counts
-$$Poisson$$, cover data are hits (successes) from points (trials, where n=40 for all sub-transects) (modelled as Poisson, see [Section 3.1](#31-model-class-framework-and-approach)), flow data may take a range of forms indicated earlier, elevation is provided in mAHD but is likely to be input into the model as an ordinal categorical factor with bins based on known elevation of flow events (e.g. freshes), grazing at this stage may be a binomial indicator of presence or absence, or
+Plant richness data are counts, cover data are hits (successes) from points (trials, where n=40 for all sub-transects) (modelled as $Poisson$, see [Section 3.1](#31-model-class-framework-and-approach)), flow data may take a range of forms indicated earlier, elevation is provided in *mAHD* but is likely to be input into the model as an ordinal categorical factor with bins based on known elevation of flow events (e.g. freshes), grazing at this stage may be a binomial indicator of presence or absence, or